angular/angular/aio/content/guide/deployment.md

 <div class="alert is-helpful">

-Check out [angular-cli-ghpages](https://github.com/angular-buch/angular-cli-ghpages), a full featured package that does all this for you and has extra functionality.
+Check out [angular-cli-ghpages](https://github.com/angular-buch/angular-cli-ghpages), a full-featured package that does all this for you and has extra functionality.

 </div>